react-cosmos/react-cosmos/README.md

 ## Install

-fresh.js is a versatile framework and can be installed in more than one way.
+Fresh is a versatile framework and can be installed in more than one way.

 #### Existing framework